-Type of Risk Examples Supply quality and reliability Delays in new connections, excessive supply interruptions, supply quality standards not met.
-Consumer protection Customer service levels not met, incorrect bills, disconnection and reconnection standards not met, customers unable to access financial hardship assistance.
-Legislation/licence Breach of industry Acts, regulations and codes, contravention of licence conditions.
+Type of Risk Examples Non-compliance with supplySupply quality and reliability Public health and safety issues, Delays in new connections, excessive supply interruptions, supply quality standards not fit-for-purpose, met.
+Non-compliance with supply reliability Delays in new connections, disruptions to supplies, insufficient supplies.
+Non-compliance with consumer Consumer protection Customer service levels not met, higher prices chargedincorrect bills, disconnection and reconnection standards not met, customers unable to access financial hardship assistance.
+Non-compliance with legislation_legislation/licence Breach of industry Acts-and, regulations, other and codes, contravention of licence conditions not met, e.g. performance reporting to the Authority.